PE-Cray/cray-openshmemx/doc/source/intro_shmem.rst

     interface.
 As of the time of the Cray OpenSHMEMX version 8.0.0 release, these include:

-    o  CCE 8.5 or later; use the -hstd=c11 flag during compilation
+    *  CCE 8.5 or later; use the -hstd=c11 flag during compilation

-    o  GNU 5.1 or later; no additional flags needed
+    *  GNU 5.1 or later; no additional flags needed

-    o  Intel 16.0 or later; use the -std=c11 or -std=c1x flag during compilation
+    *  Intel 16.0 or later; use the -std=c11 or -std=c1x flag during
+       compilation

     To use the C11-Generic interface, you must use a compiler that supports